vulinh64/vulinh64.github.io/blog/2025-07-16-java-heresies.md

 }
 ```

-But are there times when other approaches shine brighter?
+But are there times when other approaches are better?

-- **Need Lazy Initialization?** Consider the Bill Pugh singleton pattern for on-demand instantiation:
+### **Need Lazy Initialization?**

+Consider the Bill Pugh singleton pattern for on-demand instantiation:

 ```java
 public class BillPughSingleton {

     private BillPughSingleton() {}

     private static class SingletonHelper {